milvus-io/milvus-docs/CONTRIBUTING.md

 We provide documentation for each major version of Milvus.
 The pages for each version are found in a directory named for the version.
 For example, docs for Milvus v2.0.0 are in the `v2.0.0` directory, whereas docs for Milvus v1.1.0 are in the `v1.1.0` directory.

-Within each version directory, each page must be an **.md** file written in Markdown.
+Within each version directory, each page must be a **.md** file written in Markdown.
 File names should be lowercase with an underscore between words, and should be brief but descriptive.

 Example: